Call of Duty: Modern Warfare (2019 video game): Post-release

+Retrospective reviews

+Retrospective assessments of Call of Duty: Modern Warfare rank it consistently in the top five or top ten games in the franchise.
+It received praise for successfully revitalizing the franchise.
+The game's campaign has received praise as one of the series' best that harkened to older titles, citing memorable missions, tone, and set pieces.
+Its multiplayer mode was well received for its new mechanics, new modes, such as Ground War, Gunfight, and Realism, and revamped gunplay, with Chris Freiberg of Den of Geek writing, "Each weapon feels like it has some real weight, giving each shot some impact."
+The game also laid the foundation for Warzone, which became a major part of the franchise.

+However, the multiplayer received some criticism for heavily changing traditional Call of Duty features, such as removing the Prestige system, encouraging camping-friendly gameplay, and having weaker map design.
+Complexs Dan Wenerowicz argued that the game's emphasis on grounded gameplay ultimately hurt later Call of Duty titles, leading to worse games in the ensuing years.

 Sales

 Modern Warfare earned over $600 million within its first three days of release, making it the highest-selling game in the franchise during the current console generation and breaking several sales records, including the best digital opening in Activision's history, the most digital units sold for a game in three days on PlayStation 4, and the best Call of Duty launch on PC.
 In Japan, it was released in the top 20 video games chart with 117,670 units sold in the first week.
 On December 18, 2019, Activision confirmed Call of Duty: Modern Warfare had earned over $1 billion in revenue, and by September 2020 the game had sold over 30 million units.
+As of 2025, the game has sold over 41 million units and is considered as one of the best-selling video games of all time.